Mount Azure File storage on Linux VMs using SMB

 Create a storage account

 Create a new storage account, within the resource group that you created, using az storage account create.
-This example creates a storage account named mySTORAGEACCT
+This example creates a storage account named mySTORAGEACCT<random number> and puts the name of that storage account in the variable STORAGEACCT.
+Storage account names must be unique, using

 $RANDOM appends a number to the end to make it unique.